cyclosproject/ng-swagger-gen/README.md

   "apiModule": false
 }
 ```

+This will not only generate only the services for the chosen tags, but models which are not
+referenced by any of the generated services are skipped, preventing the generation of unused classes.

 ## Swagger extensions
 The swagger specification doesn't allow referencing an enumeration to be used as an operation parameter.